Loom and Leaf Memory Foam Mattress Review

 This mattress doesn’t require any flipping or rotating as it’s one-sided.
 The high-quality memory foam will regain its initial shape after every sleep, so there is no need to turn it in any way.

-If you decide to use a mattress cover or topper, it should be a breathable one with a minimal amount of padding, as it interferes with the mattress structure which is already designed to provide the maximum comfort.
+If you decide to use a mattress cover or topper, it should be a breathable one with a minimal amount of padding.
+Otherwise, it will interfere with the mattress structure, which is already designed to provide maximum comfort.